-A sought-after presenter for corporate and association events, Mary Fran is author of The 15 Minute Master and The Woman’s Book of Dirty Words and co-founder of the podcast 4 Chicks Chatting.
+A sought-after presenter for corporate and association events, Mary Fran is the author of The 15 Minute Master and The Woman’s Book of Dirty Words and co-founder of the podcast 4 Chicks Chatting.

 Mary Fran proves small changes can create life-altering transformations, allowing individuals to be positive and successful in a rapidly changing world.
-A Huffington Post, Thrive Global contributor and columnist for numerous websites, Mary Fran created a life-affirming brand of wisdom and wit after meeting the challenge of her son’s heroin addiction.
-She is a frequent media guest and speaker, audiences of all ages delight in her empowering and entertaining message.
+A Huffington Post, Thrive Global contributor, and columnist for numerous websites, Mary Fran created a life-affirming brand of wisdom and wit after meeting the challenge of her son’s heroin addiction.
+She is a frequent media guest and speaker, and audiences of all ages delight in her empowering and entertaining message.

 Mary Fran’s first phase was fairly typical–married, had three kids, church singer, youth minister, substitute teacher, and worked in the family recruiting business with her husband.
 She also wrote a humorous local newspaper column.